Should I Choose Squarespace or WordPress?

 We have succumb to a fast paced, no patience world where immediate results and ease of use dominate consumer’s minds.
-It’s important to have a website with quick page loads, engaging content, and aesthetically pleasing visuals to grasp consumer’s attention in 2018.
+Therefore, it’s important to have a website with quick page loads, engaging content, and aesthetically pleasing visuals to grasp consumer’s attention in 2018.

 Your business’s online presence is no joke.
 Your website is your first impression, so make it a good one.
-It is the first place a majority of your audience will discover you and in many cases the only place they will interact with your service or product.
+It is the first place that a majority of your audience will discover you, and in many cases the only place they will interact with your service or product.

 WordPress Web Development Company